 Wipe down wooden frames with mild soap and water or diluted white vinegar for aluminum frames.
 Always air dry your umbrellas and awnings before folding and storing.

 Take this time to assess any damages on your outdoor furniture.
 For teak or other wooden furniture, you may want to check for any signs of peeling or cracked wood.
-You can ask a professional to sand and seal it or if you’re an avid DIYer, you can also use this time to smoothen, seal or give your wooden daybeds a fresh coat of paint or a new wood stain.
+You can ask a professional to sand and seal it, or if you’re an avid DIYer, you can also use this time to smoothen, seal or give your wooden daybeds a fresh coat of paint or a new wood stain.

 Give your kitchen a good scrubbing to prevent manifestations of different food bacteria.
 Clean your grill thoroughly by firing it up to burn or melt any remaining oil or residue.
 Clean any grease and let your kitchen dry.
 Cover all appliances if these are not movable.

 Items like ceramics, terracotta pots, and garden gnomes should be kept and hidden during winter to avoid freezing and breaking.
 Keep it out of the way where snow will likely collect and bury these items.
 For non-breakable items like buckets or watering cans, turn it upside-down so it won’t collect water and freeze.

 Freshen up your patio by power washing everything.
 If you have wooden floors, you can choose to sand and seal it in advance before springtime.
 Check for loose nails or sagging boards to avoid possible accidents.

 A cold frame is a glass-topped frame that traps and retains heat and moisture for your plants.
-Each plant is different so do some research on the type of plants that you have and learn how you can protect it during the winter season.
+Each plant is different, so do some research on the type of plants you have and learn how to protect it during the winter.
 If you have tall trees near your patio, prune broken limbs and keep an eye out for weakened trunks that could be dangerous during winter storms.